crschnick/pdx_unlimiter/README.md

 The same applies here, you should use a package manager that supports resolving and installing required dependencies if needed.

+#### Arch + SteamOS

+There is an official [AUR package](https://aur.archlinux.org/packages/pdx-unlimiter) available that you can either install manually or via an AUR helper such as with `yay -S pdx-unlimiter`.

 #### Portable

 In case you prefer to use an archive version that you can extract anywhere, you can use these: